maciejg-git/alpine-remote-component-plugin/README.md

 ### Component content: data-template

-Beside normal content, the `x-remote-component` element can also include special template elements marked with `data-template` attributes.
-The content of these elements is placed inside corresponding elements in the component.
+Beside normal content, the `x-remote-component` element can also include special template elements marked with `data-for-slot` attribute.
+The content of these elements is placed inside corresponding elements with `data-slot` attribute in the component.
 This enables kind of `<slot>` functionality and enhances reusuability of the component.
-See the examples below.

 ## Examples